You want smart political talk without the meltdowns?

 I'm sure he has his reasons for selling it.

-I'm I'm sure he's probably happy about it.
+I'm sure he's probably happy about it.

-And, you know, there's there's a lot of things here that are going to keep coming out.
+And there's a lot of things here that are going to keep coming out.

-Now, Jonathan Turley, I think had a really good analysis of all the events of yesterday.
+Now, Jonathan Turley, I think, had a really good analysis of all the events of yesterday.

-You know, they read long they had Hunter speak for himself.
+And that is the prosecutors, they had Hunter speak for himself.

 And listening to himself was the president's son, whose counsel had just suggested that Hunter may have had a brief moment where he was drinking as opposed to snorting or smoking.

-And somehow the argument for a brief moment, you know, centered on October 12th, 2018, and Hunter forgot that he was apparently addicted to drugs at the time.
+And somehow the argument for a brief moment, you know, centered on October 12, 2018, and Hunter forgot that he was apparently addicted to drugs at the time.

 And the problem is that the next prosecution witness is going to be a Hunter Biden again.

-And the day after he brought bought the gun, Hunter was texting some guy named Mookie to score drugs behind a minor league baseball stadium.
+And the day after he bought the gun, Hunter was texting some guy named Mookie to score drugs behind a minor league baseball stadium.

-Mookie appears to have come through for Hunter since the next day, and two days after denying that he had used drugs, Hunter allegedly texted Hallie Biden that he was waiting for a dealer named Mookie.
+Mookie appears to have come through for Hunter since the next day and two days after denying that he had used drugs, Hunter allegedly texted Hallie Biden that he was waiting for a dealer named Mookie.

 And so all of this testimony is coming out.